Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Results

-We see that the results are extremely similar to that of \cref{fig:fs8_lcdm_part}, which is reassuring since here we compare the estimated $f\sigma_8$ with the fiducial values in the $w$CDM cosmology.
+The results are extremely similar to those of \cref{fig:fs8_lcdm_part}, which is reassuring since here we compare the estimated $f\sigma_8$ with the fiducial values in the $w$CDM cosmology.
 This means that, although the full analysis is performed using a $\Lambda$CDM fiducial model, we are still able to recover almost unbiased constraints on the cosmology of the data (see also \cref{fig:fs8_cosmos} for the difference in $f\sigma_8$ between the two cosmological models).
-It is to be noted the very large error bars for $s = 0.2$ and $s=0.6$ in the highest redshift bin.
+The error bars for $s = 0.2$ and $s=0.6$ in the highest redshift bin are very large.
 The fact that these configurations give similar results is expected since the leading magnification bias term scales as $(5s-2)^2$.
-Furthermore, it seems that for these particular configurations there is a multi-modal behaviour in the joint posterior probability for the growth rate and second-order Lagrangian bias parameters, leading to larger error bars.
-In the last two redshift bins, the shift on $f\sigma_8$ reaches approximately 12\% and 10\% for $s = 1.2$, when magnification bias is not accounted for.
-As previously, knowing the true value of $s$ in the modelling gives an unbiased estimate of $f\sigma_8$, except for the last redshift bin for $s = 0.8$, which is surprisingly off.
+Furthermore, it seems that for these particular configurations, there is a multi-modal behaviour in the joint posterior probability for the growth rate and second-order Lagrangian bias parameters, leading to larger error bars.
+In the last two redshift bins, the shift on $f\sigma_8$ reaches approximately 12\% and 10\% for $s = 1.2$ when the magnification bias is not accounted for.
+As previously, knowing the true value of $s$ in the modelling gives an unbiased estimate of $f\sigma_8$, except for the last redshift bin for $s = 0.8,$ which seems slightly overestimated.
 This shows that although the lensing correction computed with the $\Lambda$CDM model is not exact for the $w$CDM simulation as seen in \cref{appendix:magnification_bias_multipoles}, it still includes most of the effect.
-In any case, adding the magnification bias correction at fixed $s$ gives a much better agreement to the fiducial value of $f\sigma_8$.
+However, there can be large discrepancies at high redshift for high values of $s$ for the lensing contribution with respect to the $\Lambda$CDM model (see \cref{fig:absdiff_multipoles_lensing}), and it is therefore not clear that using a correction from the fiducial model is enough when the cosmologies are very different.
+Even in this case, however, it seems that in our data, adding the magnification bias correction at fixed $s$ gives a much better agreement to the fiducial value of $f\sigma_8$.
+In the future, it will thus be important to properly model the magnification bias term, as it could lead to additional bias.